MEE-DRED/submission_reminder_app_MEE-DRED/README.md

 This is a README.sh file for Submissions_reminder_app summative.
-It is a script that reminds studets of pending submissions.
+It is a script that reminds students of pending submissions.

 #Summary

 I created a command that prompts "Enter your Name" when the script is asked to run, using the  variable $username mkdir then creates the directories app modules assets config cat > the directory << 'EOF' writes all the source codes of the entire file inside the directory